SChurch89/SoftwareEngineerSalaryPredictor-Seng309Assignment5/README.md

 Random Forrest Regression error = $$34,731.21

-I have had trouble saving the model and loading it to the main gui.
+Current problems are having the inputs be saved for the test model.
+Displaying the results on the app and not the terminal